Explore the Area

 Central New Mexico is rich in culture: world class art, archaeological sites, performing arts, art galleries, Indian Pueblos, science and natural history museums, artists' studios, movie studios, and numerous festivals celebrating the diverse cultures, history and geography of the area.
 Corrales, too, celebrates its unique Native American, Hispanic, agricultural, and artistic histories: annual events include the Harvest Festival, Starlight Parade and Bonfire, Tractor Show, Trunk or Treat, Arts Alive, Starry Night, Arts in the Park, and the almost famous 4th of July Parade.

 The area offers excellent hiking and mountain biking, hot air ballooning, rock climbing, rafting, kayaking, fishing, paragliding, horseback riding, skiing, golf – the list goes on and on.
-National Forests and wilderness areas beckon off-road enthusiasts with 4-wheel drive trails, dry arroyos, and endless forest and desert roads.
+14,688 square miles of National Forests and wilderness areas beckon off-road enthusiasts with 4-wheel drive trails, dry arroyos, and endless forest and desert roads.

 The Middle Rio Grande Valley is a rich habitat for wildlife, and birds, in particular.
 Recently designated an “Audubon Important Bird Area,” the Corrales Bosque is home to more than 60 species of birds: bald eagles, hawks, tanagers, avocets, curlews, woodcocks, gulls, terns, owls, roadrunners, kingbirds, waxwings, buntings, and hummingbirds, among many others.
 The Bosque is a popular stopover for migrating birds such as Sandhill cranes, Canadian geese, and warblers.

 New Mexico is known as the "Land of Enchantment" in part because of the allure of its clear, blue skies and atmospheric light.
-From a hot air balloon, one feels able to touch the limitless sky.
+From a hot air balloon, one becomes part of the limitless sky.
 New Mexico’s blue sky is something very special, and at night, designated dark sky regions offer unimpeded exploration of spectacular night skies.
 Southwest of Albuquerque are lightening fields that put on dramatic displays during summer monsoons.